-Stepan's PE multiple has risen substantially since 2009 and is near its peak today.
-The company's multiple should come back to more normalized levels over time and we are forecasting a sizable 5.7% headwind to annual total returns for the next five years.
-Stepan is trading well in excess of fair value, a situation we expect to be rectified by a lower multiple.
+Stepan's price-to-earnings multiple has risen substantially since 2009 and is near its peak today.
+The company's multiple should come back to more normalized levels over time and we are forecasting a sizable 5.6% headwind to annual total returns for the next five years.
+Stepan is trading well in excess of fair value.